herambchaudhari4121/geomoose-website/source/developer/contribute.rst

 .. _contribute:

-Contributing to GeoMOOSE
+Contributing to GeoMoose
 ========================

-GeoMOOSE is an increasingly flexible platform upon which functionality can be added.
+GeoMoose is an increasingly flexible platform upon which functionality can be added.
 Making enhancements should follow these guidelines.

 1. Before you start writing something (be it an extension or a part of core), it helps to engage other developers on our mailing list.
 This way, you can get a sense if anyone is working on something similar, gauge interest, and get advice that will greatly increase the chances that your contribution will be in a form where it is easy to accept.
 For extensions that don't require any changes to the core code, this isn't a huge deal, for changes to core this is critical.